 One of the benefits of occasionally vanishing from the WordPress blogroll is that I am often able to return stealthy and totally unnoticed.
-Probably because nobody knew where the hell I went in the first place.
-Not that any of you would miss anything, mind you. however.
+Probably because nobody knew where the hell I went in the first place—not that any of you would miss anything, mind you.

-Not bad for a blog whose last post was back on July 31st.
+Not bad wouldn’t you say for a blog whose last post was way back on July 31st?

-Neverheless, it’s truly amazing the number of folks—more than 7 billion strong now not counting my Uncle Ethel (not his real name… it’s really Mildred)—who wake up every day and race to their computers to bring up “In My Cluttered Attic” just so they can read what’s going on up in my head.
+Neverheless, I think it’s truly amazing the number of folks—more than 7 billion strong now—not counting my Uncle Ethel (not his real name… it’s really Mildred)—who wake up every day and race to their computers to bring up “In My Cluttered Attic” just so they can catch what’s going on up in my head.

-And some days they might even catch me in my RIGHT mind!
+And some days, they even catch me in my RIGHT mind!

-Such is the medley of chaos that fills my cranium on a regular basis, thus preventing additional narcissism (like the above-mentioned bogus honor) from ever having a chance to enter my head.
+Such is the medley of chaos that fills my cranium on a regular basis, that it prevents additional narcissism (like the above-mentioned bogus honor) from ever having a chance to enter my head.

 That’s why I wrote this post.
-I mean, who better to sing my bodacious blog’s praises?
+Who better to sing my bodacious blog’s praises?

-Of course, not being one to blow my own trumpet—seeing as I can’t play a single note on a trumpet that is, but just let me go near a kazoo AND YOU MIGHT LOSE YOUR HEARING—I decided to spend the last three months searching the globe for people who might sing the praises of my blog for me.
+So, not being one to blow my own trumpet—seeing as I can’t play one single note on a trumpet… but just let me go near a kazoo AND YOU MIGHT LOSE YOUR HEARING—I decided to spend the last three months searching the globe for people who could sing the praises of my blog for me.

-However, how was I to know no one in this world could carry a tune?
+Is it my fault no one in the world can carry a tune?

-And because of an irrational fear of flying (without the use of an airplane), and ticket prices being what they are—plus my not being under contract by Marvel to portray any kind of flying superhero—I wasalso unable to make an around world trip.
+And because of an irrational fear of flying (without the use of an airplane), and ticket prices being what they are—plus my not being under contract by Marvel to portray any kind of flying superhero—I was unable to make the afore mentioned trip around the world.

 That, and my wife ordered me not to set foot out of the house—with any of our credit cards.

-So, armed with nothing but a wallet full of small bits of worthless paper, except for my official “Junior Birdman’s Astronaut Card” (sent to me from Battle Creek, Michigan back when I was five) I felt like I’d been permanently grounded.
+So, armed with nothing but a wallet full of small bits of worthless paper, except for my official “Junior Birdman’s Astronaut Card” (sent to me from Battle Creek, Michigan, back when I was five) I felt permanently grounded.